sythoarich/learngit_pub/gitskills/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 test git edit file.
-Creating a new brach is quick.
+Creating a new branch is quick and simple.